-27 As defined in Sec.
+26 As defined in Sec.
 102.

-28 Not including providers participating as community health providers as defined in Sec.
+27 Not including providers participating as community health providers as defined in Sec.
 102.

-29 Sec.
-109 directs that provider rates are at the discretion of the Washington Health Trust Board and HCA and their established mechanisms permitting qualified providers to collectively negotiate budgets, payment schedules, and other terms and conditions of Trust participation.
+28 Sec.
+109 directs that provider rates are at the discretion of the Washington Health Trust Board, HCA, and HCA's established mechanisms that allow qualified providers to collectively negotiate budgets, payment schedules, and other terms and conditions of Trust participation.